HIV and pregnancy

 Women who have not received any drug treatment before labour should be treated during labour with one of several possible drug regimens.
 These may include a combination of ZDV with anti-HIV drugs.
 Studies suggest that these treatments, even for short durations, may help reduce the risk to the baby.

-The baby should also be treated with ZDV for the first six weeks of life.
-Eight per cent of babies of women treated with ZDV become infected, compared with 25% of babies of untreated women.
+The baby should also be treated with ZDV for the first 6 weeks of their life.
+8 percent of babies of women treated with ZDV become infected, compared with 25% of babies of untreated women.
 No significant side effects of the drug have been observed other than a mild anaemia in some infants that cleared up when the drug was stopped.
 Follow-up studies show that the HIV-negative treated babies continued to develop normally.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

-About 15% of newborns born to HIV-positive women will become infected if they breastfeed for six months or longer.
+15% of newborns born to HIV-positive women will become infected if they breastfeed for 6 months or longer.

 The risk of transmission is dependent upon: